EternityForest/pavillion/README.md

 *As I am not a cryptography expert, you have no reason to trust this, but it should deter casual snooping.*

+Not that it isn't *intended* to be fairly secure.
+It doesn't provide perfect forward secrecy or anything like that, but in theory nobody should be able to read your messages, make fake ones, or do replay attacks.

 ## Client-Server model

 Pavillion uses a traditional client-server model, except that clients and servers may share a port.
 Only a client can initiate a request, and only a server may respond to or act on a request.
 This includes reliable and unreliable multicasting modes.

 Every client has a 16-byte client ID which may be freely and arbitrarily chosen as a username might be.
 Clients using security also have a 32 byte Preshared Key.
+This has to be a full-strength random key, because the protocol exposes it to offline attacks.

+This should not be an issue in the intended use cases.

 ## Ports